yasen-yankov/ios-docs/Listview/cell-swipe.md

 ---
-title: Cell swipe gesture
+title: Cell Swipe Gesture
 page_title: ListView cell swipe gesture
 position: 9
 ---

-# ListView: Cell swipe gesture
+# ListView: Cell Swipe Gesture

-When enabled this feature allows end users to use swipe gesture on cells.
-When users swipes the content view will move revealing a designated swipe background view where you can place custom views ready for interaction e.g. buttons images etc.
+The swipe gesture feature allows end-users to use swipe gesture on cells.
+When the user swipes, the content view moves revealing a designated swipe background view where you can place custom views ready for interaction e.g. buttons images etc.

 <img src="../images/listview-cell-swipe001.png" />

 ## Enabling cell swipe gesture ##

 Use the <code>allowsCellSwipe</code> property to allow the user to perform swipe gesture on cells.

 ```Objective-C